 - Use product tour tools when short-staffed to bypass the need for handholding and still showcase your best features.

-- Monitor customer activity as much as possible, via your CS tool or otherwise, and set alerts to step in when customers can’t figure out product usage or features.
+- Monitor customer activity as much as possible via your CS tool or otherwise, and set alerts to step in when customers can’t figure out product usage or features.

 4. Use Proactive Outreach as the Backbone of Your Entire Strategy